 As we can imagine, fruits and vegetables are highly perishable food items and due to fragmented food systems and inefficient supply chains, they are more likely to get spoiled or wasted.

-What if there is a solution that can keep our fruits and vegetables last longer but without harmful chemicals.
+What if there is a solution that can keep our fruits and vegetables lasting longer but without harmful chemicals.

 GreenPod Labs is an organization that has developed a product that can solve the major problem of food wastage which is safe and cost-effective.
 Chennai-based biotechnology company, GreenPod Labs’ proprietary solution extends the shelf life of fruits and vegetables during storage and transport.